 Non-solvent extraction processes typically use ice to freeze cannabis flowers to sub-zero temperatures and then agitate the resin glands to detach from the flower.
 Sometimes heat and pressure are used as an extraction method as well.

 As mentioned earlier, non-solvent concentrates are considered a healthier form of concentrate due to the absence of solvents.
-However, all medical and legal solvent-based concentrates produced are purged and tested extensively to ensure residual levels are in accordance.
+However, all medical and legal solvent-based concentrates produced are purged and tested extensively to ensure residual levels are in accordance with local regulations (usually in PPM).

 Solventless extraction processes result in products that have a higher potency than solvent-based extractions.
 These remain popular with consumers who care about what chemicals they’re ingesting.
-Because there are no chemicals introduced to the process, the chemical structure of the plant remains unaltered, resulting in rich and complete terpene and cannabinoid profiles.
+Because there are no chemicals introduced to the process, the organic profile of the plant remains unaltered, resulting in rich and complete terpene and cannabinoid profiles.

 Kief is the simplest and most traditional type of concentrate available.
 The process used to extract it typically involves cannabis flower filtering screens or tumblers.
 By rubbing the flower against the screen, trichomes are agitated and isolated, effectively accumulating a collection of trichomes.
 Anyone can extract their own kief through a three-chamber grinder, which features a screen in the bottom level to help collect the trichomes.